 If you obtain a route-restricted license, and you have a change in your hours of employment, place of employment, residence, or status as a student, you must immediately tell the DMV.
 If you drive outside of your permitted route and times, you can be charged with driving under suspension (DUS), and you may have only extended the problem.
 CLICK HERE for an explanation of DUS charges in South Carolina and what we call the “snowball” effect.

 Criminal Defense Attorneys in Mt Pleasant and Charleston, SC

 Oftentimes, you can handle a traffic ticket yourself.
 Many police officers and judges will give you a break on either the points (by reducing speed on a ticket) or a fine (especially if you’re a student).
-However, some drivers have more significant issues concerning their license.
+However, some drivers have more significant issues concerning their licenses.
 When you need a lawyer for DUI, a commercial driver’s license suspension, a charge of the habitual offender, or similar charges in Charleston, Mount Pleasant, or the surrounding areas, then contact the criminal defense attorneys at Futeral & Nelson IMMEDIATELY to talk with us for FREE about your rights and how we can help you.